apple/foundationdb/documentation/sphinx/source/api-c.rst

    Create a snapshot of the database.

    ``uid``
          A UID used to create snapshot.
-A 32-length hex string is needed here, otherwise, it will fail with error_code_snap_invalid_uid_string.
+A valid uid is a 32-length hex string, otherwise, it will fail with error_code_snap_invalid_uid_string.

          It is the user's responsibility to make sure the given ``uid`` is unique.